 The course seeks to recruit students leaving School, Sixth Form College or FE College, also adults in work, international students including those from the European Union.
-In line with the University's admissions policy the LLB aims to provide fair and equal access to a university education to all those who have the potential to succeed or benefit from it.
+In line with the University's admissions policy the LLB (Hons) Law with Criminology aims to provide fair and equal access to a university education to all those who have the potential to succeed or benefit from it.
 Students with few formal or less conventional qualifications will be encouraged to apply.
-Some students will be invited for interview.
-All applications will be assessed by the Course Leader.
+Some students may be invited for interview.
+All applications will be assessed by the Head of Law.